 Disinfectants: Choose Wisely For Safe Treatment

 When choosing disinfectants, keep in mind the diseases you are targeting and the age of the animals you’re caring for.
 In the cattery and kennel, viruses are always a concern, but we must never forget to prevent ringworm in pregnant moms and babies.
-Often this requires two different disinfectants: one for the adult area and another safe for use around babies and newborns.
+Often this requires two different disinfectants: one for the adult area and another for safe use around babies and newborns.
 Let’s summarize some common disinfectants to help you make the best choice.

 WHEN TO USE BLEACH